Air Boss Visits NAVSUP WSS to Discuss Readiness and Future Challenges

-Vice Adm.
-Daniel L. Cheever, commander, Naval Air Forces, visited Naval Supply Systems Command Weapon Systems Support Tuesday, Sept.
+PHILADELPHIA, Pa. – Vice Adm.
+Daniel L. Cheever, commander, Naval Air Forces, visited Naval Supply Systems Command Weapon Systems Support (NAVSUP WSS) Tuesday, Sept.
 17.

+During a town hall with the work force, Cheever emphasized the pivotal role of logistics in fleet readiness and discussed how the logistics team’s efficiency directly impacts the navy's operational capabilities around the globe.

+“Warfighting readiness is critical to the success of our naval aviation forces, and NAVSUP WSS is providing end-to-end supply chain integration across the Naval Aviation Enterprise,” said Cheever.
+“Through innovations such as AVCAL Wholeness, we are prepared to preserve the peace, respond in crisis, and win decisively in combat.”

 |Date Taken: